“BIRTH OF PHARAOH” CHAPTER 6

 Everything was gone that I had lived for.

-It’s sad how often I remember him.
-Tonight, here on the Bonne Valle Quatra, healing inside a small tube, everything reminds me of everything grand I once did long before I ever locked eyes and mind with the Slave.
-Of course, I am reminded of whatever happened after that, as well.
+I start to fall asleep again.
+Everything I think of reminds me only of everything grand I once did long before I ever locked eyes and mind with the Slave.
+Since that time, I am cursed.

-My eyes are sutured shut in order to protect some special nutrient in there.
+Later, I awake to find the Medic at my side.
+He tells me about how my eyes are sutured shut in order to protect some special nutrient in there.

 I am lost in my memories.